If you're looking for something fancy and elegant that you can easily wear everyday, yellow gemstones are your ideal choice.

-If you’re looking for an attention-seeking gemstone with a sense of freshness and enlightenment, then buckle up as we find out more on the best types of yellow gemstones for jewelry.
+Buckle up as we find out more on the best types of yellow gemstones for jewelry.

 What Are The Types of Yellow Gemstones?

-- Yellow Diamond
+1. Yellow Diamond

 The value of yellow sapphire is highly dependent on the saturation of its color.
 Deep colors with a higher iron content are more expensive than fainter shades.